shubham-raj-143/chat_room/README.md

 # chat_room
-The Website Room For Secret Chat with Custom UI Mixer and Socket.io port.
+The Website Room For Secret Chat with Custom UI Mixer and NodeServer port.

-This website has 2 live server, one which works for HTML CSS and JS(Port 5500, 8000-usually) and other for linking various users called NodeServer(whose entry point is index.js) in my code.
+This website has 2 live server, one which works for HTML CSS and JS(Port 5500, 8000-usually) and other for linking various users(using Socket.io) called NodeServer(whose entry point is index.js) in my code.

+Script Language : HTML, CSS, JS, Jquery script

+Responsive : Media Query

+Icons : font awesome